marvinobig/computing-hardware-through-time-hd/README.md

 - Search for hardware by name
 - Database input sanitization using prepared statements.
 - Asynchronous updates without a page reload.
-- Display admin user history (updates to listings)
+- Display change history (updates to listings)